aayani/prisma-next-js/README.md

 docker run -p 3000:3000 prisma-nextjs
 ```

-The project can now be viewed at [https://localhost:3000](https://localhost:3000).
+The project can now be viewed at [http://localhost:3000](http://localhost:3000).

 ## Technologies

-- [Apollo GraphQL](https://www.apollographql.com) - simplify app development by combining APIs, databases, and microservices into a single data graph that you can query with GraphQL
+- [Apollo GraphQL](https://www.apollographql.com) - simplify app development by using a single data graph that you can query with GraphQL
 - [Docker](https://www.docker.com) - OS level virtualization to deliver software in packages called containers
 - [Next.js](https://www.nextjs.org) - Framework for building React applications that scale
 - [GraphQL Nexus](https://nexus.js.org) - Declarative code-first GraphQL schemas for JavaScript/TypeScript